CESNET/rousette/README.md

 There must be some specific access rights set up in `ietf-netconf-acm` model (these are currently very opinionated for our use-case):

 1. The first entry of `rule-list` list must be configured for `ANONYMOUS_USER_GROUP`.
-2. All the rules except the last one in this rule-list entry must enable only "read" access operation.
+2. All the rules except the last one in this rule-list entry must enable only "read" or "exec" access operation.
+Take extra care in specifying what modules and paths are allowed for anonymous users!
 3. The last rule in the first rule-set must be a wildcard rule that disables all operations over all modules.

 The anonymous user access is disabled whenever these rules are not met.